1. What is bitcoin?

 If bitcoins, which are capital assets, have been held as an investment and are transferred in exchange for real currency, the appreciation in value would give rise to a long term capital gain or a short term capital gain depending on the period of holding of the bitcoin.
 Further, long term gains would be taxed at a flat rate of 20% while short term gains would be taxed at the individual slab rate.
 The cost of acquisition for arriving at long term capital gains will be determined after giving the benefit of indexation.

-A simple example given below to understand this :
+A simple example is given below to understand this :

 Reiterating the probable contrary view of the income tax authorities discussed under Point 1 above, the IT authorities may not consider Bitcoins as a capital asset and hence the provisions of capital gains would not apply.
 Accordingly, the income tax authorities may choose to tax the gains from bitcoins under the head “Income from other sources”.